DanielleMStevens/logseq/pages/Citrus Huanglongbing is an immune-mediated disease that can be treated by mitigating reactive oxygen species triggered cell death of the phloem tissues caused by Candidatus Liberibacter asiaticus.md

 	- Here we present evidence that citrus HLB is an immune-mediated disease.
 This hypothesis explains most phenomena observed for HLB, fits the genetic information of Ca. Liberibacter spp., and also provides guidance regarding HLB management.
 - **Introduction**:
 - **Results**:
+	- **CLas does not contain pathogenicity factors that directly cause HLB symptoms**
 - **Discussion**: